-- Website availability the percentage of enterprises surveyed who have a website or homepage. - Broadband availability the percentage of enterprises surveyed who use broadband in their business - Use of CRM software The percentage of enterprises surveyed who use Customer Relationship Management software - Use of ERP software The percentage of enterprises surveyed who use Enterprise Resource Planning software. - E-commerce sales The percentage of enterprises surveyed who have e-commerce sales - Use of IOT devices the percentage of enterprises surveyed who make use of devices controlled over the internet (Internet of Things) - Purchase of cloud computing services the percentage of enterprises surveyed who avail of cloud computing services. - Use of AI the percentage of enterprises surveyed who make use of Artificial Intelligence technologies.
+- Website availability the percentage of enterprises surveyed who have a website or homepage. - Broadband availability the percentage of enterprises surveyed who use broadband in their business. - E-commerce sales The percentage of enterprises surveyed who have e-commerce sales. - ICT Specialists the percentage of enterprises surveyed who employ ICT specialists. - ICT Security the percentage of enterprises surveyed that experienced ICT security incidents. - Use of AI the percentage of enterprises surveyed who make use of Artificial Intelligence technologies.